wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 How can I configure who receives receipts and billing notifications?
 --------------------------------------------------------------------

-See the :ref:`Update billing and operational contacts <cloud_account_billing_update_billing>` section to learn how to configure who receives receipts and billing notifications .
+See the :ref:`Update billing and operational contacts <cloud_account_billing_update_billing>` section to learn how to configure who receives receipts and billing notifications.

 What are the available payment methods on Wazuh Cloud?